JeffDeCola/my-cheat-sheets/development/operating-systems/linux/systemd-systemctl-cheat-sheet/README.md

 sudo systemd-analyze verify say-hi
 ```

-Now see all the services and you should see it disabled,
+Now see if the service is disabled,

 ```bash
 systemctl list-unit-files --type=service | grep say-hi